crowdbotics/django-scaffold/{{cookiecutter.project_slug}}/README.md

 # {{cookiecutter.project_slug}}

-This is a repository for a web application developed with Django, built with [Crowdbotics](https://crowdbotics.com)
+This is a repository for a web application developed with Django and React, built with [Crowdbotics](https://crowdbotics.com)

 ### Features